-4. DIVIDEND DISTRIBUTION TAX
+3. DIVIDEND DISTRIBUTION TAX

-Dividend Distribution at present is taxed @15%.
+Dividend Distribution at present is taxed @15% plus SE, EC & SHEC.
 In order to boost investment scenario and industrialisation and corporatisation of business entities, it is suggested that stage has come where Dividend Distribution Tax should be abolished, or alternatively it should be slashed to 5%.